 Hamilton’s second, solo-authored, book, Parenting to a Degree: How Family Matters for College and Beyond, vividly captures the parenting approaches of the mothers and fathers of women featured in Paying for the Party as their daughters move through college and into the workforce.
 Hamilton finds that successfully navigating a large public university without involved parents is near impossible.
 Unfortunately, very few parents can play this role.
 Parenting to a Degree offers an incisive look into a new—and profoundly problematic—relationship between universities and parents.
 The book was awarded the 2018 Sociology of Education Section Pierre Bourdieu Book Award.

-Hamilton's third book, equally-authored with Kelly Nielsen, is coming out with the University of Chicago Press in January 2021.
+Hamilton's third book, equally-authored with Kelly Nielsen, is out now!
 Broke: The Racial Consequences of Underfunding Public Universities tells an organizational story about two “new universities” with high research ambitions serving low-income students of color in California.
 The term “broke” has a triple meaning.
 We refer to the “broken” postsecondary system that segregates students by both race and social class, the extent to which new universities—far more than predominately white research institutions—are fiscally “broke” in a country that has defunded public higher education, and the promise of new universities to “break” the mold for a research university by challenging status hierarchies based on student background.
 We delve into the organizational details of these universities in ways that are not typical for educational books—but always with the goal of understanding what it means that the research university experience looks different for low-income students of color than for white students of both the past and present.